Is direct mail fundraising dead? Of course not!

 Once your data is in order, you can think about ways to apply the personalized approach across all channels in your campaign.
 Of course, you will want to address donors directly by name in your email subject line and on the outer envelope of your appeal letter.

-But cross-channel communications allow you to go even further by using personalized URLs, or PURLs, to direct donors to personalized campaign pages.
+But cross-channel communications allow you to go even further by using personalized URLs, or PURLs, to direct donors to unique and personalized campaign pages.

 Instead of asking donors to go online to https://mynonprofit.org/give, you can present them with a PURL featuring their name, like https://support.mynonprofit.org/JaneSmith.

-This extends the personalized experience through the entire donation process.
-It also shows your organization values your donors as individuals.
+It helps show your organization values your donors as individuals.
 It makes it clear you know who your donors are and that you care about more than the money they can give.

 PURLs can be a huge benefit to your organization.
 They’re an easy way to track exactly how much of your online fundraising is driven by your direct mail efforts.
 And you will get a better feel for which donors prefer giving in response to your direct mail pieces and which can be moved to a more digital-first approach.